emrunali/Epigenetic-pipeline-for-gene-regulatory-network-exlporation/README.md

     ```bash
     panel serve epigenetic_pipeline.py
     ```
-2. Open a web browser and navigate to web browser in the output.
-Example url - http://localhost:5006/epigenetic_pipeline
+2. Open a web browser and navigate to a web browser in the output.
+Example URL - http://localhost:5006/epigenetic_pipeline
 3. Enter a valid human KEGG Pathway ID (e.g., "hsa00010" for Glycolysis) in the input field.
 4. Click the ```Run Analysis``` button to start the analysis.